orson88/micro_autoru_app/README.md

 HOW TO USE
 For Python 3.5+ install requirements.txt

-<p>If you dont have any apps laucnhed that are using default ports use this:
+<p>If you dont have any apps laucnhed that are using default ports use this:<br>
 **streamlit run main.py (in terminal)**</p>

 If you do have other apps using some default ports, use this: